How to Bet On Sports > Shading Sports Betting Lines

 Economists often study supply and demand, or analyze other themes, related to global economies and financial markets.
-In this article, SportsInsights.com’s economist will take a break from studying interest rates and global currencies to take a micro look at the sports marketplace.
+In this article, SportsInsights.com’s economist will take a break from studying interest rates and global currencies to take a micro look at shading sports betting lines.
 What is going on inside the sports betting world?
 How do sportsbooks maximize their profit margin?
 What does this mean to other sports marketplace participants such as sports bettors?

 The goal of this article is to study the market structure of the sports marketplace and determine if we can match theoretical ideas with real world results.
 The information on this site is for entertainment and educational purposes only.
 Use of this information in violation of any federal, state, or local laws is prohibited.